zendframework/zend-expressive/doc/book/reference/usage-examples.md

 }
 ```

+After that’s done run `composer dump-autoload` from the command-line, in the root directory of your project.
 Finally, in `public/index.php`, place the following:

 ```php
 <?php